Mobile Gaming Influencers and Influencer Marketing for DTC Brands

 4. Ewok

-Ewok is a 16-year-old deaf gamer from Los Angeles who got his start after streaming superstar TimTheTatMan invited him to participate in one of his streams.
+Ewok is a young gamer from Los Angeles who got his start after streaming superstar TimTheTatMan invited him to participate in one of his streams.
 Ewok has since made the Forbes 30 Under 30 list and become FaZe Clan’s first trans member.

 You can also follow Ewok on YouTube and Twitter